Spectere/Wadinator/README.md

 Wadinator the path to a WAD (rather than a directory) will cause it to skip the random draw and simply analyze the file.

-The Wadinator is intended for use with DSDA-Doom (though it should work with any PrBoom+-based port).
-Only the Doom map format is supported at this time.
+The Wadinator is intended for use with DSDA-Doom and Crispy Heretic.
+Only the Doom WAD format is supported at this time.

 ## Usage

 The Wadinator requires a single parameter—the path to the WAD file or directory—and supports an optional recursion (`-r`) parameter.
+If the program is used with Heretic WADs, the `-heretic` parameter must be specified.

 The recursion function only works if a path is passed.
 This causes the Wadinator to scan the path and its subdirectories rather than just the base